List of Dynasty (1981 TV series) characters: Recurring

 Blake and Ben's father.
 In "The Will", Blake, Alexis, and Dominique visit a dying Tom in Jakarta, Indonesia.
 An oil, timber, and rubber tycoon, Tom meets his illegitimate daughter Dominique for the first time, and she convinces him to accept her.
 Tom dies, but not before including Dominique in his will.
 Tom's $500 million fortune is split between Blake, Alexis, and Dominique, which infuriates Alexis.
-In "Sins of the Father" (1989), Blake admits that Tom had been given a priceless Frederick Stahl art collection in the early 1950s after transporting some men accused of Nazi war crimes with his shipping line.
-He had partnered with Jason Colby and Sam Dexter to hide the collection.
-In the 1989 series finale "Catch 22", it is revealed that Tom had disposed of the body of Roger Grimes, after a young Fallon had killed him to protect Alexis.
+In "Sins of the Father" (1989), Blake admits that Tom had been given a priceless Frederick Stahl art collection in the early 1950s for taking men accused of Nazi war crimes on his shipping routes.
+In the 1989 series finale "Catch 22", Tom is revealed to have disposed of Roger Grimes's body.